ibm-watson-iot/iot-cpp/README.md

 For building the client library and the sample application cmake is required.
 Install cmake by following the instrctions in the link https://cmake.org/install/ Once cmake is installed

 1. Go to the build directory under root directory (iot-cpp/build).
 2. Run the command cmake ..
 3. Run the command make
 All the output files will be created under the build directory.

 Running samples
 ---------------
+Execute quick start sample (sampleQuickstart) with the following command from build directory ./samples/sampleQuickstart <Path to quick start configuration file in json format>

-Go to the samples directory under build (iot-cpp/build/samples) Run device client (sampleDevice) with the following command from build directory ./samples/sampleDevice <Path to device configuration file in json format>
+Similarly device client (sampleDevice) can be executed with the following command from build directory ./samples/sampleDevice <Path to device configuration file in json format>

+Similarly gateway client (sampleGateway) can be executed with the following command from build directory ./samples/sampleGateway <Path to gateway configuration file in json format>

 The documentation is divided into following sections: